roryai/transfer_wizard_redux/readme.md

 You will be presented with statistics on the files you want to copy.
 You can then confirm the copy or cancel it.

+### Roadmap

-### Current functionality
+#### Current functionality
 - Three modes
   - Copies photos and videos from source directory to generated directory structure in destination directory
+  - Same as first mode, but copies the miscellaneous files to a single directory (/misc) in destination directory
   - Lists miscellaneous file extensions that won't be copied when above mode is run
-  - Same as first mode, but copies the miscellaneous files to a single directory (/misc) in destination directory
-- Detailed summary before copy of how many files are: copy candidates, media files, misc files, duplicates, and files with name clash.
-Lists count and total size of files to be copied.
+- Detailed pre=copy summary of source file analysis
 - Command line interface
 - Detailed log files

-### Future functionality
+#### Future functionality
-- Reorganise (move) files in source directory instead of copying them to a destination directory.
+- Reorganise (move vs copy) files in source directory instead of copying them to a destination directory.
 - Pause and resume function
 - Status updates during and after copy
 - Scheduled backup functionality
 - GUI
+- Auto-runs when camera connected

+#### Areas in need of refactoring
+CaptureTimeIdentifier is a WIP and I am currently experiementing with two different libraries for extracting EXIF data for capture time.
+Exiftool works for videos and images but is relatively slow, and pillow only works for images.
+I haven't yet found a light weight library to extract capture time info from videos.
+FileGateway is too large and needs splitting up.
+Logger needs a rethink.
+Not sure I want to store so much in memory whilst the program is running.

 One day I plan to have a raspberry pi set up to detect my camera via bluetooth, copy all files from the camera to my cloud storage, and then delete the files on the camera.
 Progress will be displayed on a small screen on the raspberry pi.
 This will allow me to leave my camera turned on on my desk and walk away, with the media transfer happening automatically.